TRaSH-Guides/Guides/docs/Prowlarr/prowlarr-setup-proxy.md

 ![Select Indexer](images/select-indexer.png)

-Scroll down to the bottom and add the tag you set up earlier at step 2.
+Scroll down to the bottom and add the tag you set up earlier during step 2.

 ![Add tag to indexer](images/add-tag-to-indexer-privoxy.png)